Hematological pathology incorporates multiple areas of medicine and science, including immunology, biochemistry, molecular pathology, and genetics.

 How to Apply

-The hematological pathology program is entirely separate from anatomical or general pathology.
+The Hematological Pathology program is entirely separate from Diagnostic & Molecular Pathology or Diagnostic & Clinical Pathology.
 In order to meet RCPSC guidelines, you’ll need to complete a focused clinical year in a discipline relevant to hematopathology.

 This subspecialty also requires expertise in instrumentation, quality management systems and administrative and regulatory guidelines in a laboratory environment.